AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-java-api-best-practices.md

 The most important concern is maintaining a consistent query language across the code base, to reduce complexity and cost to understand.

-All the query languages have effectively the same performance profiles, as Apache Oak trans-piles them to JCR-SQL2 for final query execution, and the conversion time to JCR-SQL2 is negligible compared to the query time itself.
+All the query languages have effectively the same performance profiles, as [!DNL Apache Oak] trans-piles them to JCR-SQL2 for final query execution, and the conversion time to JCR-SQL2 is negligible compared to the query time itself.

 The preferred API is [AEM Query Builder](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/querybuilder-api.html), which is the highest level abstraction and provides a robust API for constructing, executing and retrieving results for queries, and provides the following: